 When consumers think of milking a cow, they might be tempted to picture a farmer sitting on a three-legged stool with a tin pail to milk each cow by hand.
 But modern dairy operations have come a long way.
 In the last couple decades, automatic milking machines have made milking a lot more efficient, both for farmers and for cows.

 As part of their mission to introduce consumers to modern farming, the IQhub museum asked us for a display about modern milking technology.
-We delivered an impossible-to-miss exhibit — a sculpture of a cow that’s nearly life-size tends to catch people’s eye, after all.
+We teamed up with another local business to deliver an impossible-to-miss exhibit — a sculpture of a cow that’s nearly life-size tends to catch people’s eye, after all.

 Details of the Display

-The cow comes equipped with a real automatic milking machine, so consumers can examine the system up close and personal.
-We even engineered the machine to turn on when visitors press a button.
+The cow comes equipped with a real automatic milking machine, donated from Roberts Dairy Service.
+Roberts Dairy even engineered the machine to turn on when visitors press a button.
 It pumps water through itself (in a closed, leakproof system).
 That way, people can see how the udder attachments automatically contract and release and how milk travels through the pipes to the bucket.